 Puklavec Family Wines is one of the largest in Podravje and celebrated throughout the country, which is why its popularity continues to grow.
 The winery produces fresh, fruit-forward wines on their lush estate.
 For a wine flight, choose between the historical Vineyard Cottage Malek, with its haunting baroque fresco, or the sleek contemporary tasting room at Ormož.

-The Dvorni Bar is a favorite wine enthusiast destination, with a vibrant, playful atmosphere.
+The Dvorni Bar is a favorite wine lover destination, with a vibrant, playful atmosphere.
 It boasts the largest variety offered in Slovenia, and is a good place to start when learning about local wine.
 Their kitchen also satiates your hunger pangs, with everything from elaborate tapas and dried meats to a comforting burger or bean soup.
 The Dvorni Bar often offers events, such as Wine Thursdays.

 Posavje Wine Region

 The Posavje region is near Ljubljana, in the south-east of the country.
 Its moderate temperature results in low alcohol and a tart, acidic finish to enjoy while roaming through picturesque meadows and vineyards.
 Known for invigorating reds, it is the main exporting region of Slovenia.

 Vineria Del Ponte is a destination wine shop near Cobblers’ Bridge, offering more than 400 different wine labels.
 They present wines from Slovenia and imported Italian labels that visitors can enjoy at their leisure.
 You might want to stop by this destination to purchase an Italian specialty while you are in the area.
 Cobblers’ Bridge is surrounded by delectable restaurants, so you can bring your purchase to enjoy with lunch or dinner nearby.